 - Plan ski tour for Sunday

-- Participants will carry out the ski tour they planned the previous evening with the coaching and supervision of their instructors
+- Participants will carry out the ski tour they planned the previous evening with the coaching and supervision from their instructors

 Meeting Time and Place

-The course begins Friday at 7:30pm at the Yamnuska office.
+The course begins on Day 1 at 6:30 pm at the Yamnuska office.
 The Yamnuska office is located at 200, 50 Lincoln Park, Canmore.
 See this map for location.

-Participants are responsible for their own transport to Canmore which is a 1hour (100km) drive west from Calgary.
-Guest’s are responsible for their own transportation during the program.
+Participants are responsible for their own transport to Canmore, Alberta which is a one-hour (100km) drive west of Calgary.
+Guests are responsible for their own transportation during the program.

-You will need to bring your own clothing, skis, poles, climbing skins and daypack.
-If you have your own personal Avalanche Safety equipment, it is great to bring this along as well as some beacons have different features which we can explain during the Avalanche practice sessions.
+You will need to bring your own clothing, alpine touring skis, alpine touring boots, poles, climbing skins, and daypack.
+If you have your own personal avalanche safety equipment, it is great to bring this along as well as some beacons have different features which we can explain during the avalanche practice sessions.
+However, we will provide you with avalanche safety equipment if you do not have your own.

-The equipment and clothing you bring will have a big impact upon the quality of your experience.
-Please be sure to bring all items listed.
-If unsure about anything please don’t hesitate to call and ask us!
+The equipment and clothing you bring will have a big impact on the quality of your experience.
+Please be sure to bring all the items listed.
+If you are unsure about anything please don’t hesitate to call and ask us!

-There are two ski systems you can use: System 1: Alpine Touring skis are essentially downhill skis with a special touring binding which allows the heel to lift whilst going uphill or across the flats and then ‘locks down’ to become a regular downhill safety binding.
-We recommend this system to anyone with a background of downhill skiing who is not already an advanced telemark skier.
-System 2: Telemark skis.
-These should only be used for this program if you are at least an advanced-intermediate telemark skier with some backcountry experience.
-This system is more difficult and less forgiving than the other.
+Alpine Touring skis are essentially downhill skis with a special touring binding that allows the heel to lift while going uphill or across the flats and then locks down to become a regular downhill style ski binding.
+We recommend this system to anyone with a background in downhill skiing

 You need to bring:

-- Skis We recommend a short (160 – 185cm) wide ski designed for powder
+- Skis with alpine touring bindings or Splitboard We recommend a short (160 – 185cm) wide ski designed for powder.
+Please see the note under rental information if you are renting ski equipment.

 - Climbing skins ‘Stick-on type’